Aphanizomenon flos-aquae: Genomes

 As of 2024, 18 strains of Ap. flos-aquae have their whole genome sequenced and available via NCBI.

 As of 2025 (Release 10-RS226), GTDB's genome-based taxonomy assigns most (15) genomes sequenced as Ap. flos-aquae to Dolichospermum flosaquae.
 The exceptions are Ap. flos-aquae KM1D3_PB, NIES-81, FACHB-1040; assigned to Dolichospermum heterosporum.
-This appears to be the result of GTDB assigning Ap. flos-aquae to D. flos-aquae.
+This appears to be the result of GTDB assigning Ap. flos-aquae to D. flos-aquae (due to Ap. flos-aquae falling into Dolichospermum), in conflict with Wacklin's new combination.
+Theo Dreher of Oregon State University commented that this is a well-known problem in the ADA clade awaiting taxonomic resolution.

 Many of sequenced the morphospecies in Anabaena, Dolichospermum, and Aphanizomenon (ADA clade) are not monophyletic.
 Work is underway to sequence more genomes from these genera to produce a species classification based on genetic branching.
 Aphanizomenon flos-aquae specifically mostly falls into one clade-species, with a minority of sequences falling into another.